Biographies of Members of the Commission

 As a mediator, Ms. Archibald regularly intervenes in contentious matters to assist the parties in addressing and resolving contextual issues in an informal and meaningful way without resorting to formal process.

 Ms. Archibald is a member of the Law Society of Alberta and the Canadian Council of Administrative Tribunals.
-Ms. Archibald's extensive community involvement includes volunteering as a mediator with the Provincial Court of Alberta for 10 years.
+Joanne's extensive community involvement includes volunteering as a mediator with the Provincial Court of Alberta for 10 years.